 “The most important part of any project is knowing the desired outcome.
 If the client is not sure what they want you MUST find that out before starting any development, and written requirements documentation is the best way to do this.
 It is not just ticking a box in the process, it is the key to overall success.”

-  From the point of view of the client, if you have a clearly defined process, not only does it keep her expectations aligned with yours, and provides a definite order of events for how the implementation will pan out, it also sets a “rhythm” to the whole effort which helps keep everybody on track.
+From the point of view of the clients, if you have a clearly defined process, not only does it keep their expectations aligned with yours, and provide a definite order of events for how the implementation will pan out, it also sets a “rhythm” to the whole effort which helps keep everybody on track.

 Web developer David Walsh told us:

 “Always stay on top of deadlines—as soon as a deadline is missed, the project will seem to be in disarray.
 Bi-weekly communication is good: tell people what you’ve done, what you need from them, and what they need from you.”